Christian-DAntonio/ChristiansBookStore2-Hope/ChristiansBookStore2/README.txt

 Changed the text from dark to white on line 23 in Layout.cs. again 3:39
 Made a few more small changes to the Layout.cs file.
 Main in the footer area.
 Nothing to special here yet, just retreading familiar ground.
+3:45
+Added the Dropdown list with all the options again.
+I hope I can actually complete the project corrcetly and do everything right this time.
+Because I have had to redo the one 3 times now.